MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/cfu/cfu-standalone-tool-sample.md

 # Component Firmware Update (CPU) standalone tool sample

+The CFU tool sample sends firmware image files to a device in need of an update.
+Before sending the firmware image, the tool sends several commands to the device with firmware offers.
+Only if the device accepts, the tool sends the firmware payload.
+The communication between the tool and the device is in accordance with the [CFU protocol](https://github.com/Microsoft/CFU/tree/master/Documentation/CFU-Protocol), an open source specification (included with CFU) based on the HID protocol.

-This tool reads an offer file, firmware image file in srec bin format and passes the firmware to a device.
-The tool is also capable of searching for the device based on the protocol settings and requesting/printing FW Version information.
+This tool reads an offer file, firmware image file in SREC bin format, and passes the firmware to a device.
+It is also capable of searching for the device based on the protocol settings and requesting/printing firmware version information.

 It requires a protocol settings text csv file to be passed as an argument.

 ## Usage

 &nbsp;&nbsp;&nbsp;&nbsp;FwUpdateCfu.exe version \<protocolSettingsPath\> (to retrieve version of device)<br>
 &nbsp;&nbsp;&nbsp;&nbsp;FwUpdateCfu.exe update \<protocolSettingsPath\> \<offerfile\> \<binfile\> [forceIgnoreVersion] [forceReset]<br><br>

-## Example protocol settings doc
+## Example protocol settings

 &nbsp;&nbsp;&nbsp;&nbsp;#instructions:<br>
 &nbsp;&nbsp;&nbsp;&nbsp;#Fill in csv tag and the value in hex for each item<br>
 &nbsp;&nbsp;&nbsp;&nbsp;#order not important<br>